UNO-Babb/Lecture4/README.md

 - Create algorithms with Turtle

 ### Turtle Graphics
-Drawing with a "turtle" is a popular way to visualize algorthms.
+Drawing with a "turtle" is a popular way to visualize algorithms.
 It was part of the original Logo programming language developed in the 1960s by Wally Feruzig and Seymour Papert.
 Originally, a turtle was a robot that used a marker to make lines on a sheet of paper.

 ```
 >>> import turtle